 Whether you are a seasoned parent who installs car seats often, a grandparent who pulls out the car seat from the basement when your little ones come to town, or you are expecting the arrival of a new baby, installing car seats correctly can be tricky, but Public Health is here to help.

-Parents and caregivers can get support fitting their children securely in car seats at events hosted by Public Health and partners starting in May.
+Parents and caregivers can get support fitting their children securely in car seats at events hosted by Public Health and partners this summer.
 See below for all the details.

 And now for our CAR SEAT QUIZ